 Something happened one day in 1974 that would forever change the way I look at life.
 And I find that once you go through that door, you can never go back.

-At first, it was an interesting and oddly compelling notion to me.
-But over the intervening decades I have come to see my attempt to understand this different idea as my raison-d’être, as my purpose for being here, and I have finally understood that I no longer have any choice except to follow this idea as far as I can.
-It’s as if I hear a calling, and at some point I finally decided to follow that calling as best I can.
+At first, I found this “new-to-me” idea to be an interesting and oddly compelling notion.
+But over the intervening decades, I have come to see my attempt to grasp, and then to articulate, this different idea as my purpose for being here.
+I finally understand that I no longer have any choice except to follow this idea as far as I can.
+It’s as if I hear a calling, and at some point I finally decided to follow that calling as best I could.

-This book represents an attempt to set down in words the story I now tell about my journey through life.
-All people, naturally, have a story they tell about their lives, and while I’ve had some wonderful experiences and encountered some truly amazing people, I don’t think the list of events that have taken place in my life is particularly remarkable.
-And yet because I now tell my story in terms of following a path to which I was called, and because of the manner in which this new and very compelling idea shaped my choices and decisions, I believe that it’s worth setting down.
-To some degree this is an autobiography, and there are parts of it that will sound that way.
-It’s also an adventure story, but in a very different sense than one might expect.
+This book sets down in words the story I now tell about my journey through life.
+All people, naturally, have a story they tell about their lives, and while I’ve had some wonderful experiences and encountered some truly gifted people, I don’t think the list of events that have taken place in my life is particularly remarkable.
+And yet, because I now tell my story in terms of following a path to which I was called, and because of the manner in which this new and very compelling idea shaped my choices and decisions, I felt compelled to put it to words.
+To some degree this is a partial autobiography, but it’s also an adventure story in a very different sense than one might expect.